gaslight/posts/posts/2013-06-17-web-school-cincy.md

 who will team up with entrepreneurs at The Brandery, Cintrifuse or NKU's INKUBATOR.
-We also want to attract career change minded 30 and 40 somethings seeking the stability of product work with one of the many companies in our region clamouring for Rails talent.
+We also want to attract career change minded 30 and 40 somethings seeking the stability of product work with one of the many companies in our region clamoring for Rails talent.
 We especially hope to reach veterans looking to transition to a civilian career in a growth industry that is as rewarding as serving their country.
 Perhaps most importantly, we want to attract students in under-represented socio-economic groups.
 Who knows, maybe